You’ve probably been hearing a lot of buzz about the EU GDPR. In case you want a refresher, the EU General Data Protection Regulation was…

 WhatsApp was never specifically designed for enterprise use, and the security risks of using a tool like this for official company business is well-documented.
 In addition to the fact that WhatsApp’s data privacy record leaves much to be desired, the employee app is also not optimized for group chat or collaboration.
-For non-desk workforces and busy teams who must collaborate on the go, this user experience is less than ideal.
+For non-desk workforces and busy teams who must collaborate on the go, the user experience is seriously lacking.

 When deciding which internal messaging tool is right for your company, be sure to keep in mind that it should be mobile-friendly with an accessible and customizable interface.
 Really Simple Systems CEO Jon Paterson has employed a diligent internal communications strategy to keep his entire organization aware of not just adjustments to usage, but of the high stakes implications, and potential GDPR penalties, for business.